+- White

 - Yellow

 - Orange

 - Red

 - Objects warmer than the environment

 - Grey

 - Black

 - Thermal Contrast how well objects stand out.

-- o If no contrast, make it by spraying water
+- \circ If no contrast, make it by spraying water.

 - Thermal Inversion Objects change shade due to temperature of environment not the object.

 - Numeric Temperature Measurement (NTM)

-- The number in the crosshairs
+- ${\rm O}$ The number in the crosshairs

-- Should not be used in fires.
+- ${\odot}$ Should not be used in fires.

 - Reads surface temps not air temps.

 - Convection waves move through the room faster than the surfaces can absorb heat.

 - The NTM is approximate temperature of surface at the crosshairs.

-- Used in machinery and electrical.
+- ${\odot}$ Used in machinery and electrical.

 - TI Basic High Gain

 - Automatically starts here when turned on.

-- Field of view under 300 degrees
+- \circ Field of view under 300 degrees

-- Greyscale
+- o Greyscale

-- Focuses on objects, not heat.
+- o Focuses on objects, not heat.

-- o Should be used when searching.
+- $\ensuremath{\circ}$ Should be used when searching.

 - TI Basic Low Gain

-- % of field of view over 300 degrees
+- \circ % of field of view over 300 degrees

-- Green triangle top left corner
+- o Green triangle top left corner

 - Colorization

-- Focuses on heat not objects.
+- ${\rm \circ}$ Focuses on heat not objects.

 - Diagnostic vs Awareness

 - Diagnostic

 - High Resolution at least 320x240

 - Refresh Rate per NFPA min 25 Hz.

 - Larger display screen

 - Awareness

 - May be 320x240 or less.

 - Refresh rate less than 25 Hz.

 - Small screen

 - Used for flow path and egress.

-- Get the Picture
+Get the Picture

-- When scanning start low

-- High gain mode

-- Under the heat

-- If changes to low gain, point camera to ground.